 - 1. Select the Configuration > Base objects category. - Click in the document view toolbar. - 3.
 On the welcome page, click Next. - 4.
-On the System access page, specify how One Identity Manager can access the target system. - If access is possible from the workstation on which you started the Synchronization Editor, do not change any settings. - If access is not possible from the workstation on which you started the Synchronization Editor, you can set up a remote connection. - Enable the Connect using remote connection server option and select the server to be used for the connection under Job server. - 5.
+On the System access page, specify how One Identity Manager can access the target system. - If access is possible from the workstation on which you started the Synchronization Editor, do not change any settings. - If access is not possible from the workstation on which you started the Synchronization Editor, you can establish a remote connection. - Enable the Connect using remote connection server option and select the server to be used for the connection under Job server. - 5.
 Select the system connection for the new base object on the Create system connection page. - Follow the system connection wizard instructions.
-For detailed information about which connection parameter you required, see the administration guide for the respective system. - 6.
+For more information about the connection parameter you require, see the administration guides of the respective target systems. - 6.
 On the Synchronization server page, select the synchronization server to run synchronization.